DRIVER-EU/docker-composer/README.md

 # Docker-composer
 Single Page Application to help you create your personalized DRIVER+ test-bed, based on Apache Kafka.
-A preview is available [here](https://driver-eu.github.io/docker-composer).
+A preview is available at [https://driver-eu.github.io/docker-composer](https://driver-eu.github.io/docker-composer).

 # Introduction
 The Driver+ test-bed combines many different Docker images into one Docker-compose file.
 To manage the complexity, the GUI helps you select only the services that you need, and creates a personalized Docker-compose file for you.